-We all need foodgrains for consumption.
-From where do you purchase foodgrains?
+We all need food grains for consumption.
+From where do you purchase food grains?
 Is there any government mechanism apart from private shops for the delivery of food grains?
-In this post, let us cover the Public Distribution System (PDS) in India.

 The Public Distribution System (PDS)

-- In 1997 RPDS became TPDS (Targeted PDS) which established Fair Price Shops for the distribution of food grains at subsidized rates.
+Till 1992, PDS was a general entitlement scheme for all consumers without any specific target.
+But in 1992, PDS became RPDS (Revamped PDS) focusing the poor families, especially in the far-flung, hilly, remote, and inaccessible areas.
+In 1997 RPDS became TPDS (Targeted PDS) which established Fair Price Shops for the distribution of food grains at subsidized rates.

-Growing significance of TPDS
+Significance of TPDS

-In People’s Union for Civil Liberties v.
-Union of India case, Supreme Court contended that the “right to food” is essential to the right to life as provided in Article 21 of the Constitution.
 In line with this Parliament passed the National Food Security Act (NFSA) in 2013.
 The NFSA seeks to make the right to food a legal entitlement by providing subsidized food grains to almost two-thirds of the population.
-It relies on the existing Targeted Public Distribution System (TPDS) mechanism to deliver these entitlements

 Why is PDS important?